browserengineering/book/book/scheduling-and-threading.md

             task()
 ```

-Now we're ready to move JavaScript script loading for a `Tab` onto a
+Now we're ready to move script loading for a `Tab` onto a
 `TaskRunner`.[^event-handlers-later] Add the `TaskRunner` to `Tab` and, instead
 of running a script synchronously, schedule it:

-[^event-handlers-later]: Well move JavaScript event handlers to a task later.
+[^event-handlers-later]: We'll move script event handlers to a task later.

 ``` {.python expected=False}
 class Tab: